 If you and your students don't typically use online discussions, it may be helpful to establish ground rules for participation as well as appropriate behavior.
 This will set the tone for the discussion forum and show that the online discussions should be taken as seriously as in-class discussions.
 You may want to start off by posting an ice-breaker topic, just as you might on the first day of class.

 Don't be shy about participating in your students' discussions.
 Comment on student posts, and give feedback and encouragement to your students.
-This helps build a sense of community in the online space.
+This helps build a sense of community in the online space, and lets your students know that you can be approached with questions and the like.

 On LabXchange, users can edit or delete their own discussion responses.
 Educators can message students directly to request that they delete their responses.
 Users can also report responses; in that case, the report will be reviewed and, if necessary, removed as soon as possible.